Still Performing, But Not Feeling Like Yourself? Anxiety and Burnout in High-Achieving Adults

 Many adults live in a state of constant alertness.
 The mind stays busy.
 The body stays tense.
 Even during downtime, it becomes difficult to fully relax.

 As a result, people experience mental fatigue, irritability, and difficulty sleeping.
-Stress becomes the background state rather than something that comes and goes.
+Stress becomes the background state rather than something that fluctuates.

 Anxiety does not always appear as panic or excessive worry.